simonpasquier/influxdb_exporter/README.md

 This exporter supports float, int and boolean fields.
 Tags are converted to Prometheus labels.

+The exporter also listens on a UDP socket, port 9122 by default.

 ## Example usage with Telegraf

 The influxdb_exporter appears as a normal InfluxDB server.
 To use with Telegraf